 What is Cathedral Wash Trail

 One of the hidden gems of Arizona, the Cathedral Wash Trail is a hike through one of the finest slot canyons in the area.
 The place allures with unexpected change of scenery as you tramp through the gully.
 The truth is, the first section of the Cathedral Wash Trail looks just like any other hike in the deserted areas of the state.
-Barren land with reddish and yellowing formations align the path.
-It’s still beautiful.
+Barren land with reddish and yellowing formations along the path… It’s still beautiful.
 But nothing to catch your eye.

 Yet give the Cathedral Wash hike another 15-20 minutes and the place bedazzles you.
 All of a sudden, it turns into a slot canyon wonderland with its reddish walls towering over you like giants.
 From this point, the views get better and better the farther you hike into Cathedral Wash.
 The trail ends at the shore of the Colorado River.